pdefusco/Using_CDE_Airflow/README.md

 For Spark CDE Jobs, the CDE CLI provides an intuitive solution to create and manage Airflow CDE Jobs.

 The CDE CLI commands to create a resource and upload files to it are identical as in the Spark CDE Job section.

+Before you can work on the following steps you have to download the CDE CLI as shown [here](https://docs.cloudera.com/data-engineering/cloud/cli-access/topics/cde-cli.html).

 ##### Submit Airflow CDE Job with local DAG file